lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

 }
 ```

-An theoretical interface, which does not exists in the standard library, looks
+A theoretical interface, which does not exists in the standard library, looks
 like this:

 ```go